Gateway-DAO/gateway-js-sdk/README.md

 A TypeScript SDK for the Gateway API.
 This library is built with TypeScript developers in mind, but it also works with JavaScript.

-**Note: Our latest version of sdk works   without doing any extra configuration for frontend environments.**
+**Note: Our latest version of sdk works without adding any extra configuration for frontend environments.**

 ### Features